jwnwilson/hexrepo/README.md

 # To Do

 - Setup backend
-    - Move lib & project tools to root tools folder to remove duplication
+    - Refactor hexcli to use adaptors like projects and libs
     - Setup pipeline for monorepo
         - Setup build / db migrate / deploy
             - Setup db migration